dennissxz/data-science-handbook/31-regression/11-linear-models.md

 That’s how we define “relevant”.

-What about the relation between the sample estimates?
+What is the relation between the sample estimates?
+The relation has a similar form.

 $$
 \hat{\beta }_{-j,k} =  \hat{\beta}_k + \hat{\alpha}_k\hat{\beta}_j
 $$

+Proof: TBD.
+Need linear algebra about inverse.

 Verify: